Pratik24122/SQL_Data_Warehouse_Project/README.md

 ## 📌 Project Overview

-This project demonstrates an **end-to-end SQL Data Warehouse implementation** using the **Medallion Architecture (Bronze, Silver, Gold)**.
+This project implements an **end-to-end SQL Data Warehouse** using a **Medallion Architecture (Bronze, Silver, Gold)**.
-It integrates data from **CRM and ERP source systems**, applies structured transformations, and delivers **analytics-ready datasets** modeled using a **Star Schema**.
+It ingests data from **CRM and ERP source systems**, performs structured transformations, and exposes a **business-ready dimensional data model** for analytics and reporting.

-The project focuses on:
+The project demonstrates how raw operational data can be transformed into a clean, integrated, and query-optimized warehouse using **pure SQL**, following **data engineering and dimensional modeling best practices**.

+Key highlights:
-- SQL-based ETL design
+- Layered data warehouse design (Bronze, Silver, Gold)
+- Integration of multiple source systems
-- Layered data architecture
+- SQL-based data cleansing and transformation
-- Dimensional modeling (Kimball methodology)
+- Dimensional modeling using a Star Schema
-- Data quality validation
+- Data quality and integrity validation
-- Analytics and BI readiness

 ---